-Facilitate place-based revitalization of neighborhoods, such as the NAS Alameda Priority Development Area in west Alameda and the Northern Waterfront Priority Development Area along the Estuary, which are more heavily impacted by hazardous wastes from prior industrial uses, diesel particulate matter from proximity to regional freeways and the Oakland Port through the following strategies:
+Facilitate place-based revitalization of neighborhoods, such as the NAS Alameda Priority Development Area in west Alameda and the Northern Waterfront Priority Development Area along the Estuary, which are more heavily impacted by hazardous wastes from prior industrial uses, lead based paint remediation, diesel particulate matter from proximity to regional freeways and the Port of Oakland Port through the following strategies:

-- Continue to plan for and construct parks, open space and tree plantings in these areas to improve environmental health. - Work with the Port of Oakland and Caltrans to reduce regional air quality impacts associated with regional transportation facilities. - Develop active transportation facilities such as the West Alameda bicycle and pedestrian bridge, which will reduce automobile traffic in West Alameda. - Require transitional buffers or screening between residential and industrial or heavy commercial uses in new development. - Continue to work with the US Navy, DTSC, and property owners to remove hazardous materials resulting from prior industrial uses in West Alameda and the Northern Waterfront.
+- Continue to plan for and construct parks, open space and tree plantings in these areas to improve environmental health. - Work with the Port of Oakland and Caltrans to reduce regional air quality impacts associated with regional transportation facilities, such as the Interstate 580 truck ban. - Develop active transportation facilities such as the West Alameda bicycle and pedestrian bridge, which will reduce automobile traffic in West Alameda. - Evaluate Require transitional buffers or screening between residential and heavy industrial or heavy commercial uses in new development and as required by the Health and Safety Element. - Continue to work with the US Navy, DTSC, and property owners to remove hazardous materials, such as lead based paint and other hazards -resulting from prior industrial uses in West Alameda and the Northern Waterfront.